maddy-tod/quantum/Notes/SingleQubitGates.md

 ![Z gate when applied after an H gate](https://dal.objectstorage.open.softlayer.com/v1/AUTH_039c3bf6e6e54d76b8e66152e2f87877/images-classroom/h-z-gatepk7ti2a9u9emte29.png)

 ### S gate
-90 degree rotation around the Z axis
+90 degree rotation around the Z axis.
+The state achieved by applying an H gate and then an S gate is called | -> >, and its opposite is | <- >

 ### S^t gate
 -90 degree rotation (ie the opposite of S).
 SS^t returns the vector to its original state.